 This clause discusses considerations and management of the lifecycle of the trusted STI-CA list.
 In order to allow a Service Provider to determine the validity of an issued certificate, it is important that the list is updated on a regular basis (e.g., daily).
 Criteria by which a STI-CA would be removed from the Trust List are described in clause 5 and are subject to policy considerations.
 In the case that an STI-CA is to be removed from the list, in order to minimize the timeframe during which certificates issued by that STI-CA are being used for active calls, it is recommended that the STI-PA send an updated list to the Service Providers.
 In the case of short-lived certificates and STI-CAs that do not support CRLs, it is recommended that the expiry of certificates be a shorter interval than the frequency at which an updated Trust List is distributed in order to reduce the number of active calls that might be using a certificate issued by an STI-CA that has been removed from the list.

+Managing Certificate Revocation List

+Per [ATIS-1000080], it is anticipated that initially some service providers will not support short-lived certificates, thus a mechanism for publication and maintenance of Certificate Revocation List(s) is required.
+Rather than each STI-CA publishing a CRL an indirect CRL published by the STI-PA shall be used, following the model outlined in [RFC 5280].
+The CRL shall be an X.509 V2 CRL format as detailed in [RFC 5280].

+The scope of the STI-PA CRL is certificates that have been revoked by one of the STI-CAs in the list of trusted STI-CAs.
+The CRL shall not include expired certificates.

+It is anticipated that the list will not be large given that service providers are not expected to be using a large number of certificates initially and some service providers will choose to use short-lived certificates.
+The CPS shall outline the criteria under which a specific STI-CA would revoke a certificate.
+Service providers likely will establish their own criterion as well, thus an STI-CA shall provide a mechanism that allows an SP to revoke a certificate.
+The STI-CA shall notify the STI-PA via a mechanism as defined by the Certificate Policy.
+Initially, an out-ot-band mechanism is likely sufficient, until operational experience indicates otherwise.

+The URL to the STI-PA CRL shall be provided to the service providers for inclusion in the CSR.
+This mechanism follows standard practices for inclusion of a CRL distribution point in a certificate for use in the certificate path validation process.
+In the case of SHAKEN, the STI-VS uses this field to ensure that the certificate used to sign the PASSporT in the SIP Identity header field has not been revoked.

+[Editor’s note: As far as the mechanism for providing the URL to the CRL to the Service Providers, it seems that using the SPC Token API response is a good approach as the flow is consistent – i.e., a token is required to request a certificate and the URL to the CRL must be included in the issued certificate.
+So, likely this would be better documented in ATIS-1000080 and likely this whole section fits better there. ]

 STI-PA Administration of Service Providers